AdobeDocs/learning-manager.en/help/migrated/kb/skill-not-achieved.md

 ---

+# Unable to achieve a skill after completing a course {#unable-to-achieve-a-skill-after-completing-a-course}

 # **Issue**

 A learner, even after completing a course, does not obtain a skill.
 The skills&nbsp;that are assigned to that course remain as **In Progress** for the learner.